hā-sæta, m.n: a rower. (HA-SÆ-tah)

 frēo-bearn-fæder, m.n: a father of noble children.
 (FRAY-oh-BEH-arn-FAD-er)

-This week’s Wordhord Wednesday post is on the many meanings of mæl.
+This week’s Wordhord Wednesday post is called ‘raven’s dinner at a king’s feast’.
 Read it on Patreon.

-This week’s Wordhord Wednesday post is on St Augustine’s arrival in England.
+This week’s Wordhord Wednesday post is about fruit.
 Read it on Patreon.

 smiþ, m.n: a smith, worker in metals or in wood.
 (SMITH)

 Today’s word is from goldgifa teoðic smið.
 Find out more about Goldgifa Week on Patreon.

 wīgbed-þegen, m.n: a minister of the altar, an ecclesiastic who performs service at the altar.
 (WEE-bed-THAY-yen)